 What is American Goulash?

 American Goulash is a classic American comfort food popular in the mid-western and southern parts of the United States.
-Often referred to simply as “Goulash”, this recipe is one of those feel-good, home-style dishes that remind you of home.
+Often referred to simply as “Goulash,” this recipe is one of those feel-good, home-cooked dishes that remind you of childhood.

-Not to be confused with Hungarian goulash, this old fashioned American goulash is made with ground beef and macaroni noodles, not chunks of beef and peppers.
+Not to be confused with Hungarian goulash, this old fashioned American goulash is made with ground beef and macaroni noodles, not chunks of beef.

-Cooked in just one pot from start to finish, everything about this recipe is easy (including the shopping list).
+Cooked in one pot from start to finish, everything about this recipe is easy (including the shopping list).
+It’s the perfect recipe for busy, growing families, or anyone who loves a delicious bowl of cheesy noodles covered in a rich, meaty tomato sauce.

 Goulash Ingredients